Maintenance Family Law Ireland

 Child Maintenance Ireland FAQs

 How much should be paid to child maintenance in Ireland?

 Spouses are also required to maintain each other having regard to their means and needs.
-A spouse can apply for maintenance even if living with the other spouse.
+A spouse can apply for child maintenance payments even if living with the other spouse.